 Can You Use Taco Sauce Instead of Enchilada Sauce?

-If you want to use taco sauce instead of enchilada sauce in a recipe, I’d suggest blending it in a food processor or blender with a chipotle pepper in adobo or two to amp up its flavor and add other spices like garlic and oregano to taste.
+If you prefer to use taco sauce in a recipe, I’d suggest blending it in a food processor or blender with a chipotle pepper in adobo or two to amp up its flavor and add other spices like garlic and oregano to taste.

-What Can You Use in Place of Enchilada Sauce?
+What Can I Substitute in Place of Enchilada Sauce?

 - For every cup of enchilada sauce, stir together 1 cup of spaghetti sauce with 1/2 to 1 teaspoon garlic powder, 1 teaspoon dried oregano, 1 teaspoon ground cumin, and 2 teaspoons of chili powder.
 I’d also toss in a hit of cayenne for heat.
 Taste and adjust to your liking.